front-end-intermediate/Hooks/README.md

 ```

-The app is keeping 2 pieces of state here – the current input value, and the current subreddit.
-Submit- ting the input will “commit” the subreddit, which will cause Reddit to re-fetch the data from the new selection.
-Wrapping the input in a form allows the user to press Enter to submit.
+The App component is keeping 2 pieces of state – the current input value, and the current subreddit.

+Submitting the input 'commits' the subreddit, which causes Reddit to re-fetch the data from the new selection.

+Note: wrapping the input in a form allows the user to press Enter to submit.

-Type carefully!
-There’s no error handling.
-If you type a subreddit that doesn’t exist, the app will blow up.
-(You’ll add some error handling in the exercises!)
+Note: there’s no error handling.
+If you type a subreddit that doesn’t exist, the app will fail.

-We could’ve used just 1 piece of state here – to store the input, and send the same value down to Reddit – but then the Reddit component would be fetching data with every keypress.
+We could’ve used a single piece of state here to store the input, and send the same value down to the Reddit component – but then the Reddit component would be fetching data with every keypress.

-The useState at the top might look a little odd, especially the second line:
+Note the useState at the top, especially the second line:

 ```js
 const [inputValue, setValue] = useState("reactjs");
 const [subreddit, setSubreddit] = useState(inputValue);
 ```

-We’re passing an initial value of “reactjs” to the first piece of state, and that makes sense.
+We’re passing an initial value of "reactjs" to the first piece of state, and that makes sense.
 That value will never change.

 But what about that second line?
 What if the initial state changes? (and it will, when you type in the box)

-Remember that useState is stateful.
-It only uses the initial state once, the first time it renders.
+`useState` only uses the initial state once, the first time it renders.
 After that it’s ignored.
 So it’s safe to pass a transient value, like a prop that might change or some other variable.

-Making Visible DOM Changes
+### Making Visible DOM Changes

-The useEffect function is like the swiss army knife of hooks.
-It can be used for a ton of things, from setting up subscriptions to creating and cleaning up timers to changing the value of a ref.
+The useEffect function is the swiss army knife of hooks.
+It can be used for many purposes

+- setting up subscriptions
+- creating and cleaning up timers
+- changing the value of a ref

-One thing it’s not good for is making DOM changes that are visible to the user.
+Do not use it for making DOM changes that are visible to the user.

 The way the timing works, an effect function will only fire after the browser is done with layout and paint – too late, if you wanted to make a visual change.

-For those cases, React provides the useLayoutEffect hook.
+For those cases, React provides the `useLayoutEffect` hook.
 It works the same as useEffect in terms of the arguments it takes.
-The only difference is that it will run at the same time as componentDidMount would have – that is, it runs synchronously between when browser has updated the DOM and before those changes are painted to the screen.
+The difference is that it runs at the same time as componentDidMount would have – between when browser has updated the DOM and before those changes are painted to the screen.

 Most of the time, useEffect is the one you want.
-And because useEffect runs after layout and paint, a slow effect won’t make the UI janky.

-But if your effect needs to measure DOM elements or change them in some visible way, then write that in a useLayoutEffect.
+But if your effect needs to measure DOM elements or change them in some visible way, then use a useLayoutEffect.

 ```js
 const Demo = () => (